-Table 1 : Limiting Chemical Composition of Nickel based Alloys (Weight %)
+Table 1: Limiting chemical composition of nickel-based alloys (Weight %).

-Materials need to meet criteria for corrosion resistance and mechanical properties in service environments requiring increased reliability for the lifetime of the well.
-Age hardened nickel based alloys and cold worked solid worked nickel based alloys offer many advantages such as high strength, toughness, low magnetic permeability and excellent corrosion resistance.
-The choice of material for a particular set of well conditions is based on a number of selection criteria including:
+Age hardened nickel-based alloys and cold-worked solid nickel-based alloys offer many advantages such as high strength, toughness, low magnetic permeability and excellent corrosion resistance.
+The choice of material for a particular set of well conditions is based on a number of selection criteria including: Mechanical properties,

-- Mechanical properties

-- General corrosion resistance
+General corrosion resistance,

-- Pitting and crevice corrosion resistance
+Pitting and crevice corrosion resistance,

-- Chloride stress corrosion cracking resistance
+Chloride stress corrosion cracking resistance,

-- Sulfide stress corrosion cracking resistance
+Sulfide stress corrosion cracking resistance.

-Materials Selection Properties
+Materials selection properties

-The strength levels of age hardened materials are increasing in importance, particularly for offshore applications exploiting high pressure deep well reserves, where weight considerations can affect the economic viability of a project.
-Material selection for down hole and wellhead equipment such as hangers, sub surface safety valves, pumps and packers call for age hardenable alloys in order to obtain the necessary strength in heavier cross sections, which cannot be strengthened by cold work.
-Nickel alloys commonly used for these applications include Incoloy® 925, Monel® K500 and Inconel® 718, X750, 725 and 725HS.
-Typical mechanical properties of high performance nickel alloys used in oil country applications are shown in Table 2.
+The levels of strength in age hardened materials becoming increasingly important, particularly for offshore applications that are exploiting high-pressure deep well reserves, where weight considerations can affect the economic viability of a project.
+Material selection for down hole and wellhead equipment such as hangers, sub surface safety valves, pumps and packers all call for age hardenable alloys in order to obtain the necessary strength in heavier cross sections which cannot be strengthened by cold work.
+Nickel alloys commonly used for these applications include Incoloy[®] 925, Monel[®] K500 and Inconel[®] 718, X750, 725 and 725HS.
+Typical mechanical properties of high-performance nickel alloys used in oil country applications are shown in Table 2.